VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Chemodynamical signatures of high-redshift merger histories

 To construct the chemodynamical structure of each galaxy, we start by extracting the phase-space distribution of all stars within the inner $50 \, \kpc$.
 Figure~\ref{fig:phasespace} shows the fractional distributions of their specific vertical angular momentum, $\jz$, and orbital energies, $\etot$.
 We define the vertical disc direction from the parallel to the stellar angular momentum in the inner 5 kpc, and compute $\etot$ by summing the kinetic energy of each stellar particle with the local gravitational potential computed by the simulations' Poisson solver.
-This accounts for asphericity, time-dependence and long-range cosmological fluctuations in the potential -- we thus re-normalize it to have vanishing $\etot$ at the virial radius and ease comparison with isolated dynamical studies.
+This accounts for asphericity, time-dependence, and long-range cosmological fluctuations in the potential - we thus re-normalize it to have vanishing $\etot$ at the virial radius and ease comparison with isolated dynamical studies.
 The total number of stars normalizing each histogram is shown at the top of each panel of Figure~\ref{fig:phasespace}, and changes by less than 20 per cent across scenarios.
 This follows the minimal changes between each galaxy's total stellar mass (Section~\ref{sec:sec:mergerscenarios}) and ensures that comparisons between fractional phase-space distributions are minimally affected by different normalizations.

-Starting from the `smallest $z=2$ merger' scenario (left), we can first identify different galactic components in phase-space: (i) the bulge, with bound orbits (low $\etot$) and pressure-supported kinematics (low $\jz$); (ii) the stellar disc, as a sequence spreading across a range of $\etot$ and extending towards rotationally-supported, high-$\jz$ orbits; and (iii) the fainter stellar halo surrounding the galaxy, towards higher $\etot$ and small $\jz$, with clustered, coherent structures visible in phase space, as expected from disrupted debris on long dynamical time-scales and surviving dwarf galaxy satellites around each galaxy.
+Starting from the `smallest $z=2$ merger' scenario (left-hand panel), we can first identify different galactic components in phase-space: (i) the bulge, with bound orbits (low $\etot$) and pressure-supported kinematics (low $\jz$); (ii) the stellar disc, as a sequence spreading across a range of $\etot$ and extending towards rotationally supported, high-$\jz$ orbits; and (iii) the fainter stellar halo surrounding the galaxy, towards higher $\etot$ and small $\jz$.
+The clustered, coherent structures in the stellar halo's phase space map onto disrupted debris on long dynamical time-scales and surviving dwarf galaxy satellites around each galaxy.